What are the benefits of Net Promoter in comparison to other customer measurements?

-We believe that Net Promoter, as both a specific metric and a management system, is the most useful and practical method.
+We believe that Net Promoter®, as both a specific metric and a full Net Promoter System® is the most useful and practical method.
 Among its primary advantages:

 - Quick follow-up.
 NPS practitioners typically share customer feedback very quickly after it is received.
 They quickly ask managers or frontline employees to contact every customer who gives an unfavorable score (a detractor), to identify the customer’s concerns, and to fix the problem whenever possible.
 Frontline managers and senior leaders use NPS data and customer comments to inform decisions about process changes, new products and other innovations.

 - A growing body of experience.
 Thousands of companies in many different industries have begun to measure their Net Promoter Scores over the past several years.
 More important, a growing number of companies have adopted the full Net Promoter System.
 Among the early adopters are corporate trailblazers such as Apple, Enterprise Rent-A-Car, and Philips.
 These companies have developed successful systems based on Net Promoter principles but adapted to their own business.
 Many practitioners share their experiences and lessons learned through mechanisms such as the NPS Loyalty Forum.